-Our bodies usually produce an enzyme called lactase to help us break the bond between the glucose and galactose molecules.
-Once they've been separated, the molecules are small enough to pass through the intestinal lining and into the bloodstream.
+Our bodies usually produce an enzyme called lactase to help us break the bond between glucose and galactose molecules.
+Once they become separate, the molecules are small enough to pass through the intestinal lining and into the bloodstream.

-When someone is “lactose intolerant,” for one reason or another, their body doesn't make enough lactase enzymes to break down the lactose found in an average diet.
+When someone is “lactose intolerant,” for one reason or another, their body doesn't have the ability to digest lactose.
+This means they don't make enough lactase enzymes to break down the lactose found in an average diet.

 Because lactose chains are too big to travel across the intestinal lining, they become trapped in the intestine and travel to the colon, where our gut bugs ferment them.
 This can lead to symptoms like generalized abdominal pain, bloating, cramping, nausea, and diarrhea (um, no thanks!).

 There are a few ways to test for lactose intolerance.
 Since testing for food intolerances isn't an exact science, your doctor may perform more than one test to confirm whether or not your body absorbs lactose correctly.

 During a hydrogen breath test, your healthcare professional will ask you to drink a solution containing lactose.
 Then, over the next few hours, he/she will instruct you to blow up several balloons.
 They will then test your breath for trace amounts of hydrogen.

 Wondering how hydrogen breath tests work?
 If you suffer from lactose intolerance, at least some of the lactose molecules will end up in your colon, where your gut bugs ferment them.